Sitecore/Sitecore.Demo.XmCloud.PlaySummit/docs/website.md

 ### Serialized Sitecore Components

 The `\components` folder contains serialized Sitecore Components components, styles and datasources.
-The scrips that take care of the serialization are located at the root of the project.
+The scripts that take care of the serialization are located at the root of the project.

-To push the serialized items to your Sitecore Components library use the following command:
+To push the serialized assets to your Sitecore Components library, use the following command:

 ```ps1
 .\componentspush.ps1 -libraryId your_library_id -apiKey your_api_key